Now is the time to contribute as much as you can to your 401k to ease your tax burden for the upcoming tax filing season.

-The IRS allows 401k contributions to IRA accounts up to the tax filing deadline of the coming year, which in 2020 falls on Wednesday, July 15th.
+401k contributions are generally due at the end of the calendar year.
+However, the IRS allows contributions to IRA accounts up to the tax filing deadline of the coming year, which falls on Thursday, April 15, 2021.
 For SEP IRAs, if you file an extension you have until the extended filing deadline or when you file the return to make the contribution.

 Yet, employers can make contributions until their tax deadline for the year (for 2020, the business typically has until April 15, 2021 of the next year for those on a calendar, fiscal year).
 This offers added flexibility for those doing one-time contributions, profit sharing, or other one-off arrangement.
 This also means an employee technically can make 401k contributions as late as the deadline for their company to file its taxes, including any extensions.